windingtree/developer-portal/docs/orgid/orgid-register.md

 ---
 layout: default
-title: How to register an ORGiD?
+title: How to register my organization?
-slug: orgid-register
+permalink: /docs/orgid/register/
-parent: Interacting with ORGiD
+parent: Marketplace
 ---
+# How to register an Organization?

 ## Initial Registration